 The good news is that some governments already provide employee benefits in the form of health insurance and retirement packages.

 Other governments, however, require that businesses provide employee benefits regardless of where they’re based.
+Knowing how to do payroll in such cases becomes crucial.

 If your employees live in countries that mandate government benefits, your payroll may be on the hook for benefits—even if you don’t provide them domestically.